jstephenlee/DES399_FA20/1_Introduction/README.md

 This section introduces the basics of Processing.
 You can download it [here](https://processing.org/).
 We will learn how to code basic shapes and forms.

 **Tips**
+* Spelling matters
-* In general, case matters but spaces do not.
+* Case matters but spaces do not.
 * End function calls with a ```;```
 * Use the Processing IDE to help you identify errors in your code